 The department is a pioneer in its area because of the interdisciplinary approach to linguistics and technical communication.
 This enables you to immerse yourself in the study of language and understand its structure, use, design and application.

-In addition to the university’s core curriculum, you will complete 36 semester hours of required courses and specialized electives.
+In addition to the university’s core curriculum, you’ll complete 36 credit hours of required courses and specialized electives.
 Courses focus on: